ndwnu/nls-routing-map-matcher/README.md

 ### MapMatchingRequest

-The MapMatchingRequest provides the routing map matcher library with the source map's linestring geometries to do the matching on the target network.
+The MapMatchingRequest provides the routing map matcher library with the source linestring geometries to do the matching on the target network.

 The MapMatchingRequest has the following attributes: